 The Internal Audit Plan is structured to align with SSE's operating model, risk profile, control environment and assurance arrangements.
-The Internal Audit Plan is split between a one-year plan and a three-year strategy setting out the broader areas of Internal Audit focus, together with the vision and resource for the function.
+The Internal Audit Plan is split between a one-year plan and a areas of Internal Audit focus, together with the vision and resource for the function.
 External providers may be engaged to support delivery of the Internal Audit plan where specific skills and expertise require to be co-sourced.
 An integrated assurance mapping and planning process is undertaken to ensure that Internal Audit work is appropriately aligned to, and coordinated with, the activities of other relevant assurance providers across